Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

 Q. ARE YOU A COLOUR OR A BLACK AND WHITE PHOTOGRAPHER?

 A: I photograph all my wedding photography in RAW format.
-With JPEG you lose a lot of information in the highlights and shadows, but RAW is like having a digital negative.
+With JPEG you lose a lot of detail in the highlights and shadows, but RAW is like having a digital negative.
 This gives me a lot more control.
 I have the flexibility to choose what style would suit which photograph in the final edit.
 I love black and white photography.
 It seems much more timeless than colour and doesn’t tend to date as much.
-However, most couples like to see a mixture in their album so I also edit vibrant colour images as some photographs lend themselves more to colour.
+However, most couples like to see a mixture in their album so I edit in a mixture of vibrant colour images and atmospheric black and white.
 Often a lot of time and money has been spent choosing wedding colour schemes and finishes, and it is very important for me to record this.
-Therefore you will ultimately be provided with a mixture of both black and white and colour.
-However, if you have a preference, let me know beforehand and I will bear this in mind in your photography’s post-production.
+However, if you do have a preference, let me know beforehand and I will bear this in mind in your photography’s post-production.

 Q. HOW WOULD YOU DESCRIBE YOUR PHOTOGRAPHIC STYLE?